kbond/ux/src/TwigComponent/README.md

 }
 ```

+**Note:** If this class is auto-configured, _and_ you're using Symfony 5.3+,
+you're all set.
+Otherwise, register the service and tag it with
+`twig.component`.

 Step 2 is to create a template for this component.
 By default,
 templates live in `templates/components/{Component Name}.html.twig`,
 where `{Component Name}` is whatever you set as the `TwigComponent`